Kenwood Hills Local Sewer

 Hamilton County Public Health identified the type of HSTSs used in this community as potential public health and environmental risks.

-A $4 million grant from the Ohio EPA is anticipated and will be used to cover the public-side costs of this project (up to $12,000 per property) that would have been assessed to property owners.
-Property owners are still responsible for all private-side costs but will not be invoiced for any public-side costs.
+A $4 million grant from the Ohio EPA is anticipated and will be used to cover the costs to install a public sewer and lateral sewer stubs (up to $12,000 per property) that would have been assessed to property owners.
 As Ohio EPA funds can only be used for public improvements, any remaining funds will help offset MSD construction costs.
+Property owners are responsible for all private-side costs.

 Please see additional status information below: